full

 5th Jun 2024

-Neil Smith, President and General Manager of the 1994 Stanley Cup Champion New York Rangers, along with ESPN NHL veteran Vic Morren are joined by Hall of Fame defenseman Kevin Lowe and two-way forward Steve Larmer, they recap the road to the Eastern Conference Final.
+In Episode 2 of the NHL Wraparound Special Series, Neil Smith, President and GM of the 1994 Stanley Cup Champion New York Rangers, and veteran broadcaster Vic Morren welcome two essential members of that historic team: Hall of Fame defenseman Kevin Lowe and elite two-way forward Steve Larmer.

 IN THIS EPISODE:

-• [02:31] Facing the New York Islanders: Rivalry and Challenges
+[02:31] Facing the Islanders: Rivalry and playoff grit

 KEY TAKEAWAYS: